pinot-contrib/pinot-docs/configuration-reference/functions/ago.md

 # ago

-Return time as epoch millis before the given period (in ISO-8601 duration format).
+Return time as epoch millis before the given period in ISO-8601 duration format (PnDTnHnMn.nS with days considered to be exactly 24 hours).

 Examples: